Steven Kwan Player Props: Guardians vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to allow 105 home runs (1.1 per game), the ninth-fewest in the league.
+- Phillies pitchers combine to allow 105 home runs (1.1 per game), the sixth-fewest in the league.

-- In his last appearance on Saturday, the lefty went six innings against the San Diego Padres, allowing three earned runs while surrendering six hits.
+- The righty last appeared on Sunday against the San Diego Padres, when he went seven innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.